 When added to non-artemisinin-based treatment regimens, a single dose of PQ above 0.4 mg/kg reduces the proportion of people with detectable gametocytaemia on day 8 by around a third (high quality evidence), and may reduce infectiousness to mosquitoes (low quality evidence).
-The single trial of lower doses (0.25 mg/ kg) did not demonstrate an effect on gametocytaemia (very low quality evidence).
 No trials assessed effects on malaria transmission directly.